decaf-dev/vaultexplorer.com/docs/quickstart.md

 The favorite filter is applied on top of other filters such as the timestamp filter or the custom filter.
 ::

-## Create a custom filter rule
+## Create a custom filter group

 The custom filter gives you granular control over what should displayed in a view.
 The custom filter is organized into filter groups and filter rules.
 A filter group can have many filter rules.

-Let's started by creating a filter group.
+Let's start by creating a filter group.

 1. Click the 3 vertical dots button.
 2. Click the plus button to the left of the divider